 Covid 19 Precautions

-We have started our vaccinations and will be complete early April.
+We are FULLY Vaccinated!
 During this time and to keep everyone safe from Covid19, we are asking that we meet pick ups at our porch.
 We can answer all questions and go over all paperwork prior to pick up over the phone.
 You will bring your contract with you signed and we will give you a copy signed.

 Vets & Pet stores are considered essential which means you are able to go to them and as long as we can take our puppies to the vet for a health certificate we are able to send them home.
 Picking out your puppy, can be done via pictures or videos.
 There will be no handling puppies at this time (not because of covid).
 You will meet us at our porch and we will obey social distancing rules.
 It will be a very quick visit with the puppy as the weather is very warm and they shouldn't be out or away from mom for long.
 NOTE: I only do the video for those that are not coming to our home.
 We are very busy raising puppies.
 Please understand.
 Feel free to wear gloves and masks.
 This will continue till Florida is safe!
 Call with any questions